hashicorp/vagrant/docs/getting-started/why.md

 ### For Companies

-If you've ever maintained a large web application one of the hardest parts is onboarding new resources.
+If you've ever maintained a large web application, one of the hardest parts is onboarding new resources.
-Message queues, caching, database servers and other infrastructure pieces mean a lot of installation and a lot more configuration (see [Insanity](http://www.robbyonrails.com/articles/2010/02/08/installing-ruby-on-rails-passenger-postgresql-mysql-oh-my-zsh-on-snow-leopard-fourth-edition)).
+Message queues, caching, database servers and other infrastructure pieces mean a lot of installation and a lot more configuration (see [case-in-point: insanity](http://www.robbyonrails.com/articles/2010/02/08/installing-ruby-on-rails-passenger-postgresql-mysql-oh-my-zsh-on-snow-leopard-fourth-edition)).
 Vagrant gives you the tools to build a development environment once and then easily distribute it to new members of your development team so you can get them to work and saving time, money and frustration.